The-PRISM-Team/prism-assets/README.md

-This repository contains PRISM-related assets, such as logos.
+This repository contains PRISM-related assets for public use.